-Florida Stark Law Attorneys
+Florida Stark Law Lawyer

 Medical practices that provide treatment for Medicare and Medicaid patients need to comply with very stringent regulations and rules, also known as Stark Law.
 Violating these rules may incur severe penalties, which could potentially put a medical practice at risk.
-For this reason, doctors should consult experienced Florida Stark Law attorneys to ensure their procedures comply with federal and state requirements.
+For this reason, doctors should consult experienced Florida Stark Law lawyers to ensure their procedures comply with federal and state requirements.

 Stark Law and Medicare/Medicaid

 Stark Law, also known as the Federal Physician Self-Referral Law, applies to any referrals a doctor makes to Medicare and Medicaid patients.
 The law governs patient referrals for certain health services and prevents a doctor from referring patients to facilities where he or she holds a financial interest.
-In Palm Beach County, including, Boca Raton, Wellington, Jupiter, Palm Beach and West Palm Beach, Stark Law attorneys can advise you on the specific conditions pertaining to your practice.
+In Palm Beach County, including, Boca Raton, Wellington, Jupiter, Palm Beach and West Palm Beach, Stark Law lawyers can advise you on the specific conditions pertaining to your practice.

 Stark Law on Federal and State Levels